Spiritual enlightenment is the process of opening up fully to the soul and living from there so that the light that we are can shine.

 We are also influenced by the norms and values of the culture into which we are born, and in particular, by expectations as to who we should be, and how we should live our lives.

 We try our best to adjust, to fit in.
 On the surface, things may seem fine but, deep down, many of us find it difficult to be ourselves.
-We believe we’re not good enough, attractive enough, clever enough.
-We feel unworthy, unlovable.
+We believe we’re not good enough, attractive enough, clever enough, that we’re not worthy of being loved.

-So, to satisfy our need for acceptence, we craft an image that we present to the world that we think others will like, while, at the same time, we hide those parts of ourselves that we don’t like to avoid rejection.
+So, to satisfy our need for love and acceptance, we craft an image that we present to the world that we think others will like, while we hide those parts of ourselves that we don’t like in order to avoid rejection.

 This seems a logical thing to do: the image we present to the world is a form of self-protection, a way to survive the dangers that we perceive around us.
 As well as making us feel safe, it also gives us a feeling of control.